-The employer must keep the wage and hour records described above for a period of six years.
+The employer must keep the wage and hour records described above for a

 The employer must keep the wage and hour records described above at the place of employment or in a central office in New Jersey.

 Prevailing Wage Act (N.J.S.A.
 34:11-56.25 et seq.)